bytecodealliance/component-docs/component-model/src/language-support/building-a-simple-component/other-languages.md

 # Other Languages with Component Model Support

-This guide is a work in progress and does not example for all langauge toolchains with WebAssembly component support.
+This guide is a work in progress and does not example for all language toolchains with WebAssembly component support.

 As more languages continue to add support for the component model, we welcome